etingof/pysnmp/README.md

             for varBind in varBinds:
                 print('='.join([x.prettyPrint() for x in varBind]))

+We maintain publically available SNMP Agent and TRAP sink at *demo.snmplabs.com*.
+You are welcome to play with it while experimenting with your PySNMP scripts.

 For more example scripts please refer to [examples section](http://pysnmp.sourceforge.net/examples/contents.html#high-level-snmp) at pysnmp web site.